Skip to content

 • DEFAULT_SLACK_CHANNEL: ID of the Slack channel you want to post the message to

-Greedybear leverages a python client for interacting with ElasticSearch which requires to be at the exact major version of the related T-POT ElasticSearch instance.
-This means that there could problems if those versions do not match.
+GreedyBear leverages a python client for interacting with Elasticsearch which requires to be at the exact major version of the related T-Pot Elasticsearch instance.
+This means that there could be problems if those versions do not match.

 Update and Re-build